o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/toolbar.md

 You can move UI elements in the following ways:
 + Select an element and drag it to a new position.
 + Select a particular axis (X, Y, or Z) on the axis gizmo and drag the element by only one axis at a time.
-+ Nudge your selected elemented using keyboard arrows.
++ Nudge your selected element using keyboard arrows.
 + Select multiple elements and align them using the [Alignment Tool](#alignment-tool).

 **Rotate**